mdaffin/arch-pkgs/README.md

 `pkg/mdaffin` contains the meta-packages for my systems and do not strictly follow the Arch Linux packaging guidelines.
 Instead, I designed the packages for easy maintenance.
-I will sometimes change the contents of the meta-packages to suite my requirements, as such they are not suitable for general use.
+I will sometimes change the contents of the meta-packages to suite my requirements, as such you should not use them directly.
 Instead use them as a base for creating your own meta-packages.

 The `installer` directory contains installers for my different system with `installer/install-arch` containing the general purpose installer.
 Use this as a base for creating your own.
-You can install them from a normal Arch Linux ISO with curl and bash such as (using short URL via git.io):
+You can install them from a normal Arch Linux ISO with curl and bash such as the following (using git.io URL shortener to make it easier to type).

 **WARNING** This will wipe a drive and install Arch Linux on it. **DO NOT** run unless you have read through it first.